 Behaviour for learning is, as it suggests, behaviour that allows for and encourages learning to take place.
 Good behaviour in our school should be modelled, rewarded and facilitated by excellent classroom practice which recognises individual need.
 Good behaviour is fundamental to success in the classroom; success for both students and teachers.
 Good behaviour most often results from a well -planned and imaginatively delivered curriculum that inspires students to actively engage and learn, ask questions, debate, enquire and challenge themselves.
 Students learn best in an ordered and positive environment.
 This can be achieved when expectations of learning and behaviour are clear and rewards and sanctions are followed through and applied fairly in relation to individual need and capacity.
 The self-esteem and engagement in learning for all students is nurtured by praise, reward and celebration.
 This policy is based on recognition of the rights and responsibilities of all members of the school community and the importance for all staff of enabling students to respond and conform to clear and consistent classroom routines and expectation.
 This is interwoven with a culture that both celebrates success and recognises and rectifies mistakes made.

-Adults are responsible for implementing classroom routines, objectives and strategies for behaviour for learning, as they do for class work.
+Adults are responsible for implementing the school’s classroom routines, objectives and strategies for behaviour for learning, as they do for class work.
 In successful lessons the principles of ready to learn expectations are clearly modelled by everyone in the room.

 With this in mind, Warblington School expects:-